Ghazal 116, Verse 8

 MIRROR: {8,3}

-I translate rahnaa as 'remain', rather than 'live', because it's not clear how long he'll be allowed to stay in the beloved's street.
+I translate rahnaa as 'stay' or 'remain', rather than 'live', because it's not clear how long the speaker will be allowed to stay in the beloved's street.
 But what can account for the odd rhetorical question in that first line?
-The speaker seems to be rejecting, perhaps even indignantly, someone's suggestion that he remembered how to remain in the beloved's street.
-Because he'd never been there before, and thus couldn't possibly remember it?
-Or because of his self-lessness, which rendered him oblivious (as in the previous verse, {116,7}) to all merely formal details?
+The speaker seems to be rejecting, perhaps a bit indignantly, some suggestion that he might have 'remembered' how to remain in the beloved's street.
+Does he reject the suggestion because he'd never been presumptuous enough to be there before, and thus wanted due credit for his humility?
+Or does he reject it because of his self-lessness, which rendered him oblivious (as in the previous verse, {116,7}) to all merely formal details?
 Or is he just generally emphasizing his cluelessness, his haplessness, his need for guidance?

-In addition, what kind of thing is the style/character/state [va.z((a] that he doesn't remember?
-The term often suggests a kind of personal dignity or style that must be upheld at all costs; see the discussion of it in {115,7}.
-In that verse, paas-e va.z((a is something that prevents me from falling below a certain standard of dignity merely to meet the beloved on the street.
+Moreover, what kind of thing is the style/character/state [va.z((a] that he doesn't remember?
+The term often suggests a kind of personal dignity that must be upheld at all costs; see the discussion of it in {115,7}.
+In that verse, paas-e va.z((a is something that prevents the speaker from falling below a certain standard of dignity merely in order to meet the beloved on the street.

 It's easy to see why the footprint could be a 'mirror'-- by virtue of its shape, and also because the mirror too is often full of amazement (as in {63,1}).
 For more on the nature of ;hairat , see {51,9x}.
-But why is the footprint here a 'mirror-possessor' [aa))inah-daar], rather than simply a 'mirror'?
-At the very least, the vision of the footprint urgently and helpfully waving a mirror up at us is one well worth having.
-But surely there must be more to it than this?
-There must be something going on here, but I haven't managed to figure it out.
+But why is the footprint's amazement here a 'mirror-possessor' [aa))inah-daar], rather than simply a mirror?
+It's easier to ask the question than to answer it.

-For another perspective on the footstep as model for behavior in the beloved's street, see {123,1).
+For another perspective on the footprint as model for behavior in the beloved's street, see {123,1}.